Hard Drive RecoveryPCB of Hard Drive

 How to Check Hard Drive Health Windows 10 and 11

-It is easy to monitor your device’s performance and health on Windows 10 and 11, thanks to its user-friendly interface.
+Several methods are available for examining the condition of your hard drive on Windows 10 and 11.
+Thanks to its user-friendly interface, it is easy to monitor your device’s performance and health on Windows 10 and 11.
 To check your hard drive’s health, simply access Windows Security and follow these steps:

 Click on "Start" at the bottom-left corner of the screen.